Lens exchange – Vision Correction for Patients Over 45 Years Old

 Healing process and results

-Most people can resume their daily activities just 1–2 days after a lens replacement.
-Many notice a significant improvement in vision the day after the surgery, but the final result typically stabilizes over a few weeks.
-You will be sent home with eye drops and clear instructions on how to care for your eyes during the healing period.
+Most people can resume their daily activities already 1–2 days after a lens replacement.
+Many experience significant improvement in vision the day after surgery, but the final result typically stabilizes within a few weeks.
+You will be given eye drops to take home, along with clear instructions on how to take good care of your eyes during the healing period.

 Book a free preliminary examination for lens replacement